mitsuhiko/minijinja/COMPATIBILITY.md

 This document tracks the differences between Jinja2 and MiniJinja and what the state of compatiblity and future direction is.

+## Syntax Differences

+MiniJinja does not support line statements and the ability to customize the delimiters.
+Both of those are currently intentional to better leverage the editor ecosystem which typically cannot deal with these reconfigured Jinja templates.

 ## Runtime Differences

 The biggest differences between MiniJinja and Jinja2 stem from the different